fpessolano/small-fun-projects/README.md

 ### Distance Checker (V1+)
 The when two (or more) Micro:BIT are too close an X symbol is shown on the LED display.

+## WIO TERMINAL
+In the folder wio there are the projects for the Wio Terminal: